 The partnership is guided by a very clear Memorandum of Understanding (MoU), defining our Vision and how we intend to achieve it.
 Certainly, there is potential to expand the partnership in the Cairngorms area, and any new partners would need to comply with the intent and commitments defined by our MoU.
 This is so important to us, that we have a clause that enables us to remove current partners if they are no longer willing or able to comply with the terms set out in the MoU.

 Cairngorms Connect is an active and growing partnership.
 We have opportunities to get involved as volunteers, employment in the partner organisations, through apprenticeships and contracting.
-To see current opportunities, please go to our website cairngormsconnect.org.uk .
+To see current opportunities, please go to the 'get involved' section of our website.

 It depends on who you are and what you are looking for.
 We know that new ideas often receive criticism, and we expect a certain amount of it.
 However, we hope that, for most people, Cairngorms Connect will bring benefits: we hope that our aims will have some resonance with what people want from an upland landscape - a wilder place, rich in wildlife, and welcoming responsible access.
 For some, we hope there will be an opportunity to become directly involved: through volunteering, apprenticeships, and paid contract work.
 Most importantly, we will build appreciation and awareness of this spectacular place, so it becomes even more meaningful for people who are fortunate enough to live in or near the Cairngorms Connect area.